Sometimes the best you can do is to focus on not making things worse than they already are.

 A better option might be to wait for it to pass without making it worse.
 Otherwise known as Minimize Harm.

 I saw this with a client last week.
-Lola (not her real name…but a name I love, in case you’re interested) had been rewiring a pattern with me for the past couple of months.
+Lola (not her real name) had been rewiring a pattern with me for the past couple of months.

 Her old way was to run out and buy a bunch of totally unneeded stuff when she felt inadequate.
 Racking up more debt and adding more clutter to her life made her feel better for about 3.6 seconds.
 Then she felt worse than ever.